wanjikuKim-collab/Week1-Code-Challenge/README.md

 Given the basic salary and benefits of an employee, this calculator calculates the following: the Payee Tax, NHIF, NSSF Deductions and net salary.

-Payee is an acronym for Pay As You Earn